Escabeche: Variations

 In international versions like in Peru, escabeche is usually poached or fried, then served cold after marinating in a refrigerator overnight or longer.
 The acid in the marinade is usually vinegar but can include citrus juice (a common conservation technique—a pH of 4 or lower effectively prevents decomposition).
 Escabeche is a popular presentation of canned or potted preserved fish, such as mackerel, tuna, bonito, or sardines.

 Fish escabeche is also a Filipino cuisine version of sweet and sour fish.
 The dish is marinated in a fusion of ginger, vinegar-water, sugar, carrot, red bell pepper, ground pepper, and onion, and garnished with atchara.
-In José Rizal's July 1892 Dapitan exile, the letters in his novels mentioned fish escabeche as part of merienda cena, including tinolang manok, tsokolate, suman malagkit, tinagaktak, Leyte's salvero, and pan Bisaya.
+In José Rizal's July 1892 Dapitan exile, the letters in his novels mentioned fish escabeche as part of merienda cena, including tinolang manok, tsokolate, suman malagkit, tinagaktak, Leyte's salbero, and pan Bisaya.

+In South Africa, a version of escabeche called either Kerrievis (curried fish) or Pickled Fish is made by the Cape Malay community.
+It's prepared by pickling hake, snoek or yellowtail, which had been previously battered and deep fried, in a curried sauce made with vinegar, sugar, onions, and Cape Malay spices.